-When you drift into deep sleep, your throat tissues, soft palate and tongue relax.
-For those with sleep apnea, the throat tissues and soft palate over-relax, causing them to collapse into the back of your throat, blocking the airway.
+When you drift into deep sleep your soft palate, tongue, and other throat tissues begin to relax.
+For people suffering from sleep apnea, there is an over-relaxation of these tissues, causing them to collapse into the back of your throat, obstructing the airway.

-When the airway is blocked, the flow of oxygen ceases, and as a result your brain forces you to wake up slightly to consciously resume breathing.
-These episodes may happen hundreds of times a night, seriously disrupting your sleep.
+When the airway is blocked, the flow of oxygen ceases, and as a result, your brain triggers and alarm and forces you to wake up slightly to consciously resume breathing.
+These episodes may happen hundreds of times a night, severely disrupting your sleep.

 How are snoring and sleep apnea diagnosed?

-Though loud snoring is a notorious symptom and may indicate a potentially serious problem, not everyone who has sleep apnea will snore.
+Though loud snoring is the most well-known symptom and may indicate a potentially serious problem, not everyone who has sleep apnea will snore.
 If you experience any of these symptoms, you should visit a medical professional so you can receive a proper diagnosis.

 What sleep apnea devices or oral appliances can help?

 Dental appliances can help by positioning your lower jaw further forward, effectively pulling your tongue away from the throat and the soft palate to open your airway.
 These dental appliances are:

 - Portable and easy to take along when you travel

 - Comfortable to wear after a very brief adjustment period